wp-plugins/register-ip-multisite/readme.txt

 Stable tag: 1.6.1
 Donate link: https://store.halfelf.org/donate/

-When a new user registers, their IP address is logged for the admins.
-Multisite and Single Site!
+When a new user registers, their IP address is logged.
+Works on Multisite and Single Site!

 == Description ==